Explore Akagera National Park in Rwanda

 10. Once known as the “Park of Lycanos” due to a large population of African wild dogs.
 Unfortunately, the entire species was wiped out by an epidemic in 1984.

-11. Managed by Akagera Management Company (AMC), created in 2010 through a partnership between the Rwanda Development Board (RDB) and the African Parks non-profit conservation company.
+11. Managed by Akagera Management Company (AMC), created in 2010 through a partnership between the Rwanda Development Board (RDB) and the African Parks – a non-profit conservation company.
 This partnership brought Akagera National Park from the ruins of the Rwanda Genocide (1994) to its current state through various conservation efforts.

 12. Seven African lions were reintroduced to Akagera in 2015 after a 15-year absence from the park, transferred from South Africa.

-13. Black rhinos were reintroduced to Akagera National Park in 2017 and 2019, translocated from South Africa (18) and Europe (5), respectively.
+13. Black rhinos were reintroduced to Akagera National Park in 2017 and 2019, trans-located from South Africa (18) and Europe (5), respectively.

 14. An electric fence was erected around Akagera National Park to keep wildlife within the park area and prevent farmers and intruders from entering.
 This helped combat human-wildlife conflicts that led to the killing of most animals during resettlements.